nathangeffen/ABM_CTI/README.md

 - Makefile - contains various useful targets

-- analyze.R, analyzeTaT.R, analyze10000five.R, k_neighbours_average.R - for
+- analyze5.R, analyzeTaT2.R, analyze10000five.R, k_neighbours_average.R - for
   analysing the output of abm_spaces

 - analyze_hetgen.py - for running abm_hetgen or analysing its output or both

 - out_hetgen.csv.gz - output of abm_hetgen used in the paper doc_hetgen.tex

+- spaces_data.tar.gz - output used in the paper doc_spaces.tex

 The analysis in the ABM-Spaces paper (doc_spaces.tex) can be reproduced by running:

 - make analyze10000five (This is the primary analysis which will output five.htm and combine all the raw data in abm_spaces_output.csv)

-- make analyzeTaT (This is the secondary analysis which will output ten.htm)
+- make analyzeTaT2 (This is the secondary analysis which will output TaT2.htm)